Frequently Asked Questions

 The type of search allows your users surf the catalog by a larger set of parameters (product attributes: name, SKU, description, etc.) entered into the form:

 The search result, in this case, becomes more precise as the engine checks multiple products against numerous matches.
-The link to the advanced search is in the footer of your webstore:
+The link to the Magento 2 advanced search URL is in the footer of your webstore:

 The fields of the form correspond to the attributes included in your product catalog.
 Thus, if you need to add a new field into the search form, make the next settings: